jsbueno/extradict/README.md

 OrderedVersionDict
 ====================
-Like VersionDict, but preserves and retrieves key insertion order.
+Inherits from VersionDict, but preserves and retrieves key insertion order.
 Unlike a plain "collections.OrderedDict", however, whenever a key's value is updated, it is moved last on the dictionary order.